ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 Finally, we see that do_work() appears in both the func_b() stack and the func_c() stack, but we can tell from the graph that we spend more time in do_work() on the func_b() stack than we do on the func_c() stack, exactly what we expect to see based on the code logic.

-This simple example shows the power of the flame graph to quickly show the programmer where a program is spending its time, not just by individual functions, but also by entire function stack code paths.
+This simple example illustrates the power of the flame graph to quickly show the programmer where a program is spending its time, not just by individual functions, but also by entire function stack code paths.

 In this example we sampled the program during its entire execution.
 You might instead sample a process only during problematic behavior.
 For instance, if a particular query seemed to excessively slow down a database system, you might sample its performance   only while the system processed that query.

 #### A Real-World Example

 You can frame the following story as an "easy win" or "spotting a mistake."
-In any case, here's how I recently used flame graphs recently to solve a real problem in my code.
+In any case, here's how I recently used flame graphs to solve a real problem in my code.

 ##### Setting Up the Problem